sampayo/tutorial-markdown/tutorial-markdown.md

 ## Ordered list

-You can use: number with `DOT .` at the end + actual text.
+You can use a number with `DOT .` at the end + actual text.

 Markdown